otvv/fgui/README.md

 ***

 A multiplatform object-oriented gui framework written in **C++**.
-This framework is mainly aimed towards game hacking, but it's use its not limited to that.
+This framework is mainly aimed towards game hacking, but you can use it for anything.
 * Easy to use and to customize.
 * Works with DirectX 9/10 and Valve's DirectX 9 wrapper: Surface.
 (OpenGL/Glut will come later..)
 * It comes with a built-in config system.
 (The library is using [json](https://github.com/nlohmann/json) as a file parser.)

-_You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets, functions documentations and a how to setup guide._
+_You can visit the [wiki (currently under construction)](https://github.com/otvv/fgui/wiki) page for widgets, function documentation and a how to setup guide._

 ***